What does corporate social responsibility (CSR) mean?

 CSR plays a crucial role in sustainable development as it encourages companies to operate in a way that is beneficial to both society and the environment in the long term.

-The companies themselves also benefit from corporate social responsibility:
+The companies themselves also benefit from corporate social responsibility (CSR):

 - Improved reputation